 Credit: Envato Elements/ myjuly

-Your first line of defense against the rigors of the postal system is a sturdy box.
-Insulated shipping boxes are the best choice for shipping food.
-These boxes are designed to withstand pressure and protect their contents from damage.
+Your first line of defense against the postal system's rough handling is a sturdy box.
+Insulated shipping boxes are the top choice for shipping food.
+They're designed to withstand pressure and keep your food safe from damage.

 Step 2: Protect the Food